miracl/amcl/version3/python/readme.txt

-This Python version of the library is ideal for beginners, or for people interested in quickly putting together a "proof of concept" implementation that requires Elliptic curve or pairng based cryptography.
+This Python version of the library is ideal for beginners, or for people interested in quickly putting together a "proof of concept" implementation that requires Elliptic curve or pairing based cryptography.

 Note this Python version is NOT for serious production use.
 Since the handling of big numbers is outside of our control, side-channel attacks